 Related to the former question is, how do these pirates choose their targets?
 We may assume the potential loot was protected by the Romans and Britons.
 We also know that these pirates were capable of attacking and laying waste to fortresses and villages.
 If we take the Nydam Oak ship as a reference, you had about forty warriors per ship.
 That barely seems enough to challenge a fortified village with military presence.
 The ninth-century Anglo-Saxon Chronicle often speaks of parties of three ships forming a raiding party or making a landing.
 That would be a hundred and twenty warriors at most.
 We would be interested in studies that have estimated the size of a village along the south or eastern coast of England, the number of legionaries deployed at the fortress, and consequently how many pirates it would take to launch a successful attack.

 Anyhow, a fleet of ships, shipbuilding, careful targeting, up-to-date knowledge of the seaways and the 'Saxon Shore' itself, and thorough planning were all absolute preconditions.
 Combining this with the fact that the homelands of these pirates consisted of only quite small settlements, these operations must have covered an extensive area.
 Making the operations of the warrior bands probably polyethnic, necessarily beyond primary tribal entities (Dhaeze 2019).
 Explaining also the formation of confederacies.
 Many settlements must have been involved already for a single raiding operation.
-And probably different raids took place each season simultaneously; otherwise, these would not have been a real threat and headache for the Romans, as we have seen earlier in this post.
+And probably different raids took place each season simultaneously; otherwise, these would not have been a real threat and headache for the Romans, as we have seen earlier in this blog post.
 It also must have taken months of careful preparations, possibly during wintertime.

 6 - The new, buccaneer culture